Juneo-io/juneogo/vms/platformvm/service.md

 ```

 - `size` is the number of validators to sample.
-- `subnetID` is the Subnet to sampled from.
+- `supernetID` is the Supernet to sampled from.
 If omitted, defaults to the Primary Network.
 - Each element of `validators` is the ID of a validator.

 **Example Call:**